matwe340/LR-variant-calling/README.md

     micromamba env create -f environment.yml
     ```

-    If the `variant-calling` environment had been created previousl, make sure
+    If the `LR-variant-calling` environment had been created previously, make sure
     you update to the newest version using `mamba env update --file environment.yml --prune`

 ## Usage